 Throughout your dog’s life, you’ll create so many warm and wonderful memories that can last forever in your mind.
 But wouldn’t it be even better to have a memory you can hold on to that was created by a professional photographer?

 To make the most of a professional dog photoshoot, it’s important to get ready.

 Location.
 The first thing to consider is the location.
 Choose a place where your dog will be comfortable.
 If your dog is shy or nervous, your home may be the best option.
 Only consider a studio setting if you are confident your dog will do well in a new environment.
 If you choose an outdoor location, don’t forget to bring some water along so your dog won’t become overheated.

 Grooming.
-To make sure your dog looks his best, either give him a bath or take him to the groomer.
-Be sure to do that two days before the photo shoot.
+To make sure your dog looks his best, either bathe him or take him to the groomer.
+Be sure to do that two days before the photoshoot.
 That will give the dog’s hair some time to settle in place so he’ll look his best.

-Conclusion: Overall when it comes to preparing for a dog photo shoot, it’s important to stay calm, focused and in control of your dog.
-If you do this, then you will increase your chances for a successful shoot that will produce the photos you desire.
+Overall, when it comes to preparing for a dog photoshoot, it’s important to stay calm, focused, and in control of your dog.
+If you do this, you will increase your chances for a successful shoot to produce the photos you desire.

 Born in Mexico, a country of vivid beauty and colorful people, Cecilia Casillas brings her country of birth passion into her artistic work with pets.
 Cecilia has painted since childhood and studied with Mexican painter Paul Achar and Chilean painter Carlos Arias.
 In 2014, she came to Melbourne, Australia, to continue refining her artistic skills, and finishing her bachelor’s degree.
 Founding Colour Pet Studio in 2014 has allowed her to share her pet painting skills with people from all over the world.
 She now brings pet owners joy through her painting.